IJPenguin/Penguin-Cli/README.md

 Penguin is powered by several Node.js libraries, including:

-    Chalk: For adding color to the command-line output.
+1. Chalk: For adding color to the command-line output.

-    Figlet: Creating ASCII art text for a stylish CLI header.
+2. Figlet: Creating ASCII art text for a stylish CLI header.

-    Inquirer: Handling user prompts for a smooth and interactive experience.
+3. Inquirer: Handling user prompts for a smooth and interactive experience.

-    Ora: Adding loading spinners to enhance the user interface.
+4. Ora: Adding loading spinners to enhance the user interface.

-    Axios: Making HTTP requests to fetch anime data.
+5. Axios: Making HTTP requests to fetch anime data.

-    Execa: Running shell commands for executing streaming actions.
+6. Exec: Running shell commands for executing streaming actions.

 ## Contribution